Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

-I have been doing this checking since I first made this hypothesis, in the early sixties, and I have been doing it for you all the time while we have been talking.
+I have been doing this checking since I first made this hypothesis, in the early 1960s, and I have been doing it for you all the time while we have been talking.
 I have tried to show you how everything is built up in creation with a particular meaning in mind: that God wants to 'show' himself indirectly to us, the parts, so that we can understand the original relationship between him and us and the logical reason for his creation.
 If you don't lose sight of this point, you can check my hypothesis and everything I have said from this point of view: that of God's technical problem in making the original situation understood.
 And if you checked and did become convinced by this view, you would not then regard your own need to be understood just as your own individual problem, since God has to solve this problem too.
 And at the same time that God potentially solves his own need to be understood, he also potentially solves the problem for us - by forcing human beings to learn and use everything-covering human language.

 P: ...with which we should arrive at an understanding of God?

 S: Of God first, then of each other - because, if we understand God, then we have no problem understanding each other.
-If we refuse to understand God, the original cause, the creator, first, then it is impossible to understand each other, because it is impossible to understand the activity that we represent for each other without knowing the origin of human life and its common need and purpose.
+If we refuse to understand God, the original cause, the creator, first, then it is impossible to understand each other, because it is impossible to understand the activity that we represent for each other without understanding the origin of human life and its common need and purpose.

 P: You mean understand that we originate as parts of the original Being where we cannot experience anything?